What Is... Flag and National Anthem Etiquette At A Rodeo

 Exceptions and Special Rules For Mounted Flag Carriers

-As you might expect, there are some common sense exceptions to showing respect for our country, flag, and national anthem as described by the United States Code.
+In addition to exceptions for people who are working, there are some additional common sense exceptions to the Code for some other people.
 For example, mounted flag carriers are generally considered exempt from removing their hats and/or placing their hands over their hearts because their hands are busy with riding their horses.
 Other exceptions may also apply.

 Safety While Posting The Colors